-What if, like many eCommerce sites, you check analytics to find that those internal site search results pages account for a big chunk of revenue?
+“But those pages make me money!” you may be thinking.
+Like many eCommerce sites, you may check analytics to find that those internal site search results pages account for a big chunk of revenue.

 You’d be fired for blocking these URLs in the Robots.txt file, right?

-First of all, what percentage of total revenue on the site is coming from people finding site search pages directly from search results?
+First of all, you must confirm what percentage of total revenue on the site is coming from people finding site search pages directly from search results.
+Here’s how:

-Using last-click attribution (i.e. user did a search and clicked on your search result) drill into Organic Search Traffic by Landing Page, apply a filter to see only internal site search URLs.
-What is the total revenue coming from those.
+- Note the total revenue coming from them.
 Is it even 1% of total revenue from organic search?
 2%?
-If it’s any higher than that you may have a content quality problem on product pages, and/or a crawlability problem on standard taxonomy/category pages.
+If it’s any higher than that you may have a content quality problem on product pages and/or a crawlability problem on standard taxonomy/category pages.

-Now that we know what percentage of revenue for the site as a whole is comprised of Organic Search Traffic landing on these internal site search URLs, we know the absolute worst case scenario.
+Now that you know what percentage of revenue for the site as a whole consists of Organic Search Traffic landing on these internal site search URLs, you know the absolute worst-case scenario.

 You have 1,000 internal search results indexed (e.g. site:domain.com inurl:catalogsearch) = ~1,000